2077v2/Goblet/README.md

 ![](https://s11.gifyu.com/images/BROOMS.png)

+- You can use a in game UI to enhance your broom upgrades by giving you complete control over your broom and how it performs.
+- Adds a simple animated UI that displays your speed while flying.
 - 7 Custom brooms.
 - You can now fly your broom anywhere you want even in restricted zones.
 - Removes vertical controls from the right joystick and binds all navigation to the left joystick instead.
 (Or to the mouse if using M+K). ***(OPTIONALL)***